History of Oman: Foreign invasions

 This period also included a revolt in Oman's colony of Zanzibar in the year 1784.

 During the period of Sultan Said ibn Sultan's reign (1806–1856), Oman built up its overseas colonies, profiting from the slave trade.
-As a regional commercial power in the 19th century, Oman held the island of Zanzibar on the Swahili Coast, the Zanj region of the East African coast, including Mombasa and Dar es Salaam, and (until 1958) Gwadar on the Arabian Sea coast of present-day Pakistan.
+As a regional commercial power in the 19th century, Oman held the island of Zanzibar on the Swahili Coast, the Zanj region of the Southeast African coast, including Mombasa and Dar es Salaam, and (until 1958) Gwadar on the Arabian Sea coast of present-day Pakistan.

 When Great Britain prohibited slavery in the mid-19th century, the sultanate's fortunes reversed.
 The economy collapsed, and many Omani families migrated to Zanzibar.
 The population of Muscat fell from 55,000 to 8,000 between the 1850s and 1870s.
 Britain seized most of the overseas possessions, and by 1900 Oman had become a different country than before.

 Late 19th and early 20th centuries

 When Sultan Sa'id bin Sultan Al-Busaid died in 1856, his sons quarrelled over the succession.
-As a result of this struggle, the empire—through the mediation of Britain under the Canning Award—was divided in 1861 into two separate principalities: Zanzibar (with its African Great Lakes dependencies), and the area of "Muscat and Oman".
+As a result of this struggle, the empire —through the mediation of Britain — was divided in 1861 into two separate principalities: Sultanate of Zanzibar (with its African Great Lakes dependencies), and the area of "Muscat and Oman".
 This name was abolished in 1970 in favor of "Sultanate of Oman", but implies two political cultures with a long history: